espocrm/documentation/docs/extensions/google-integration/calendar.md

 ## Misc

-If in EspoCRM your entity type has a field named `location` of *Text* or *Varchar* type, it will be synced with the Google Calendar's location.
+If in EspoCRM your entity type has a *Text* or *Varchar* field named `location`  it will be synced with the Google Calendar's location.